bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 designed so that a PICKIT4 programmer can be plugged in directly and will be face up at the top of the board.

+### Diagnostic LEDs

+This decoder is not designed to go into a locomotive.
+It's purpose is to teach about DCC, and to enable rapid software development.
+Because it is unlikely to be in a locomotive, diagnostic LEDs have been added to F1-F6 and also the motor output.

+For F0-F6 an appropriate LED + Resistor has been added so that there is a visual indicator if a function is on or off.

+For the motor output a bi-color Red/Green LED with an appropriate resistor has been added across the motor output.
+The color Red or Green will indicate the motor direction, and the LED will vary in intensity from the PWM drive of the motor.

+## TODO/Future

+- Would exposing a serial (RS232 or USB) interface aid in troubleshooting/development?
+- Is there any value in showing a crystal oscellator?
+Generally they should not be necessary for this application.
+- There are 4 unused pins, can they be made to do something valuable for development or debugging?